Polymorphism via dispatch¶

 A prototype based object system¶

-language pioneered the idea of a prototype based object system.
+The Self language pioneered the idea of a prototype based object system.

-an application’s architecture based on “classes” that aren’t necessary known
+architecture based on “classes” that aren’t necessary known up front and will

-up front and will be discovered along the way.
-In other words, the prototype
+be discovered along the way.
+In other words, the prototype based system was

-during its development.
-The object system in JavaScript
+development.
+The object system in JavaScript is based on these ideas

-ideas developed in Self
+developed in Self.

 So, what is an “object” in such a system in the first place?
 In such a prototype based system, an object is simply a collection of named properties and “methods”.
 A “message” to an object involves a “message name” (a.k.a. “selector”) and some additional arguments.
 When a message is “sent” to an object, it looks up a corresponding method (in a table), which is a procedure and calls the procedure with the given message arguments.
 Methods also need to get a reference to the object as well, so they can access other properties and methods they need.